M. M. Kalburgi: Investigation

 Investigations began on 30 August, the day of the murder.
 A special team of five inspectors, headed by an Assistant commissioner, was formed by the Hubli–Dharwad Police.
 Initial investigations revealed that there were no eyewitnesses to the incident.
 A CCTV footage retrieved from the area found "two youths aged between 24 and 28, wearing black clothes and riding a motorcycle".
 The police retrieved two empty cartridges from the crime scene and said an improvised firearm with 7.65 mm caliber bullets was used in the murder.
 Having not found any leads, the police, on 31 August, decided to hand over the case to Central Bureau of Investigation (CBI).
 However, till the time the formalities would be completed, the police said that investigations would be carried out by Crime Investigation Department (CID).
 The investigations stretched to include a property dispute within Kalburgi's close family circle which had been successfully settled after he had intervened.
 On 2 September, Karnataka Police released sketches of the two suspects to the press, based on accounts by Umadevi, Kalburgi's wife, and "another person who had a glimpse of them."
-The sketches as published in The Hindu reveal the two faces with an almost photographic clarity.
+The sketches as published in The Hindu reveal the two faces with almost photographic clarity.